AhmedShehatah/ContactBook/README.md

 - Repository - A Module that handle data operations, You can consider repositories to be mediators between different data sources.
 - Third party and miscellaneous libraries.

-..*Retrofit - A simple library that is used for network transaction.
+...Retrofit - A simple library that is used for network transaction.
-..*Glide For image loading.
+..Glide For image loading.
 - Kotlin Coroutines For managing background threads with simplified code and reducing needs for callbacks.